rrgmc/helm-vendor/README.md

 `helm-vendor` is a command-line tool to manage vendoring of Kubernetes Helm Charts.

 Features:
-- config-file based list of charts to sync.
+- config-based list of charts to manage.
 - commands to download and upgrade charts automatically.
 - check for newer versions of installed charts.
 - when upgrading charts, the chart of the current version is downloaded, and only the files contained in it are deleted